ausjet_newsletter_1.png

 Newsletter and Website Advertising

-Advertising in the Newsletter consists of either an image advertorial and/or an article advertorial which allows your business to get noticed by those with influence in the Water Jetting, Drain Cleaning, Vacuum Loading and Hydro Excavation industries.
+Advertising opportunities in the Newsletter include image advertisements and article placements, offering your business valuable exposure to key stakeholders in the Water Jetting, Drain Cleaning, Vacuum Loading, and Hydro Excavation industries.

 Newsletter - Advertise your business and services in the next Newsletter